derzeiss/pong/README.md

 # pong
-Pong game made in python.
+Pong game made in python (plus translated to typescript).

 What's special about this one is your can write your own AI quite easily.

+**Note**: This documentation is wrote for the python version.
+Implementing a typescript AI works nearly the same, but has some slight differences.
+See [Implementing a typescript AI](#implementing-a-typescript-ai) for detailed instructions.

 ## Writing your own AI
 Subclass ``AIBar`` and implement a ``handle_input `` method.